X

 However, despite those few years of negative growth, the overall high earnings growth rate resulted in 15.8% annualized total returns, turning a $10,000 investment into $191,532 over two decades with dividends reinvested.

-Investors who bought Lowe’s 20 years ago are now receiving 34% of their initial capital back in dividend payments, and for those in Starbucks, nearly 36%.
+Investors who bought Lowe’s at the start of the period were receiving 34% of their initial capital back in dividend payments after 20 years, and for those in Starbucks, nearly 36%.

 This high income return comes despite low or non-existent yields at the time of initial purchase.
 Dividend reinvestment plus high growth rates can create some impressive compounding over the years!

-Top Dividend Growth Stocks From The Consumer Discretionary Sector
+Top DGI Stocks From The Consumer Discretionary Sector – 2026 Update

 Starbucks and Lowe’s are just two examples, but there are plenty of other excellent companies in the sector.
 The type of companies that have produced long track records of earnings and dividend growth, and high total returns for shareholders.

-Here is a PDF version of the consumer discretionary stock list.
+Here is the PDF version of the consumer discretionary stock list.

 It has been a while since I’ve updated my thoughts on the discretionary stocks, but here is a link to the original article on Seeking Alpha from December 1, 2015.